 “I appreciate the planet and all, but I’ve got enough on my plate without having to take three-credit course on the environment in order to do the right thing.”

 This blog— “Save Some Green”— aims to take all the mumbo jumbo out of the equation.
-Each week, I’ll present a few tips or easy to implement ideas with the dual goal of saving you money on your bills and conserving natural resources.
-I’ll try to leave as much science mumbo jumbo out as possible.
+Each week, I’ll present a few tips or easy to implement ideas with the dual goal of saving you money on your bills and conserving resources.
+I’ll try to leave as much science talk out as possible.